Trump calls judge 'crooked' after facing a warning of jail time if he violates a trial gag order

 Trump's remarks at events in the battleground states of Wisconsin and Michigan were being closely watched after he received a $9,000 fine for making public statements about people connected to the criminal case.
 In imposing the fine for posts on Trump's Truth Social account and campaign website, Judge Juan M. Merchan said that if Trump continued to violate his orders, he would "impose an incarceratory punishment."

 “There is no crime.
-I have a crooked judge, is a totally conflicted judge,” Trump said speaking to supporters at an event in Waukesha, Wisconsin, claiming again that this and other cases against him are led by the White House to undermine his campaign.
+I have a crooked judge.
+He's a totally conflicted judge,” Trump said speaking to supporters at an event in Waukesha, Wisconsin, claiming again that this and other cases against him are led by the White House to undermine his campaign.

 The gag order bars him from making public statements about witnesses, jurors and some others connected to his hush money case.
 Trump is still free to criticize Merchan.